kstatelibraries/status.its.lib.k-state.edu/content/default/issues/2022-06-02-staffnet-restricted-to-campus-and-vpn.md

 ## Enter below issue description and subsequent updates if any
 ---

+Update 6/3/2022 at 1:16PM
+StaffNet will be unavailable today 6/3/2022 from 2PM-2:30PM so an Emergency Patch can be applied.
+***

 Due to an unpatched critical vulnerability in the software that runs StaffNet, we have restricted access to campus.
 If you need to access StaffNet from off-campus you will need to utilize the [VPN](https://www.k-state.edu/it/security/secure-data/vpn/index.html).
 Once a patched version is released, we will schedule maintenance to apply the fix, and relax the restrictions at that point.